janettelau/python-api-challenge/README.md

 - Matplotlib
 - SciPy stats
 - citipy
-- hvplot.pandas
+- hvPlot
 - API keys (OpenWeatherMap and Geoapify)

 ## Setup and Usage
 1. Clone the `python-api-challenge` repository to your local computer.
 2. Navigate to the cloned directory in Visual Studio Code.
 3. Open the Jupyter Notebook `WeatherPy.ipynb` to generate random geographic coordinates for a list of cities and view the analysis of the relationships between weather variables and latitude.
-4. Open the Jupyter Notebook `VacationPy.ipynb` to load weather, coordinate data, and create interactive maps to display all cities and hotels nearby.
+4. Open the Jupyter Notebook `VacationPy.ipynb` to load weather, coordinate data, and create interactive maps to display ideal cities and  hotels nearby.

 ## Output – WeatherPy.ipynb
 The Jupyter Notebook analyzes the data and generates the required DataFrames, plots, and interactive maps for the report: